centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <li>name - the translatable name of the profile type, used as the title of the corresponding checkout pane</li>
 <li>description - a translatable description of the intended use of data contained in this type of customer information profile</li>
 <li>help - a translatable help message to be displayed at the top of the administrative add / edit form for profiles of this type</li>
-<li>addressfield - boolean indicating whether or not the profile type should have a default address field; defaults to TRUE</li>
+<li>addressfield - boolean indicating whether the profile type should have a default address field; defaults to TRUE</li>
 <li>module - the name of the module that defined the profile type; should not be set by the hook but will be populated automatically when the pane is loaded</li>
 </ul>